-When filling out paperwork for submission to an insurance company you need to have knowledge of medical terms.
+When filling out paperwork for submission to an insurance company, you need to know medical terms.
 To ensure the proper billing codes are used, you must know the meaning of the names of different procedures and how to code treatments for insurance claims.

 Maintenance of electronic health records

 HIPAA standards apply to all people employed in the medical industry.
 You have access to personal and private information about patients seen at your workplace.
 You must know how to ensure their privacy while maintaining records.
 You must also be prepared to work with proprietary database software to input and track patient information.